ROSE 0.11.145.147

 It is generally unwise to override prefixes without inheritance since the parser itself chooses the basic prefixes based on the conventions used by the operating system.
 Erasing these defaults might get you a command line syntax that's jarring to uses.

-Definition at line 2234 of file util/Sawyer/CommandLine.h.
+Definition at line 2234 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::resetShortPrefixes ( const std::string & s1 = STR_NONE,
+Switch & Sawyer::CommandLine::Switch::resetShortPrefixes ( const std::string & s1 = STR_NONE,

 const std::string & s2 = STR_NONE,